-NeuraWrap Nerve Protector (Integra LifeSciences Corporation, Plainsboro, N.J.) is an absorbable collagen implant that provides a non-constricting encasement for injured peripheral nerves for protection of the neural environment.
+NeuraWrap Nerve Protector nerve wrap-(Integra LifeSciences Corporation, Plainsboro, N.J.) is an absorbable collagen implant that provides a non-constricting encasement for injured peripheral nerves for protection of the neural environment.
 NeuraWrap is designed to be an interface between the nerve and the surrounding tissue, when hydrated, NeuraWrap is a pliable, nonfriable, porous collagen conduit with a longitudinal slit that allows NeuraWrap to be spread open for placement over the injured nerve.
 NeuraWrap is sterile, non-pyrogenic, for single use only.
-The device is cleared through the FDA's 510(k) process (K041620).
+The device is cleared through the FDA's 510(k) process (K041620). is a product composed of bovine derived acellular collagen and glycosaminoglycan and has been cleared through the FDA's 510K process.
+This product is proposed for use in peripheral nerve repair.